 Commercial fishermen and fish dealers, recreational fishermen, and research scientists all collect and contribute to fisheries data.
 Together, these data help us develop our stock assessments, which in turn help us determine sustainable harvest levels for each fish stock.

 We use several types of assessment approaches to adequately capture what is happening in a population, ranging from simple to complex.
 We use simple methods for species for which data are scarce, that have low catch rates or a small population size.
 We use more complex methods for stocks that are intensely harvested and for which data are more plentiful.

 Simple assessment models rely on research survey data and sometimes commercial catch data when available.
 The resulting assessments typically provide a relative measure of a population’s size and information on whether the population is increasing or decreasing.
 For more complex assessments we use mathematical and statistical models that depend heavily on data collected by and from commercial and recreational fishing operations.
 This is especially important for species that have more than one stock within the total population.

 The resulting assessments provide detailed information that links fish size and age, reproductive success, and total population.
 These assessments can also show what catch will be in balance with the stock’s ability to reproduce and replace that catch in the following years.

 Getting the Best Possible Advice to Fishery Managers

-We use a rigorous process to develop the multiple types of assessments.
+We use a rigorous process (pdf, 21pg) to develop the multiple types of assessments.
 Each gets ample expert review before the results are presented to fishery managers.
 Most of that information is developed through management track assessments.
 These are routine, scheduled, and provide updated advice to directly inform management actions.
 They support the New England and Mid-Atlantic Fishery Management Councils and the Atlantic States Marine Fisheries Commission.

 We also plan twice-yearly research track assessments.
 These complex scientific efforts can: